-Prior to this offering, our executive officers, directors, and 5% shareholders beneficially owned approximately 71.7% of our voting shares as of February 28, 2021, and, assuming the sale by us of 9,750,000 ADSs in this offering, based on the initial public offering price of \$18.00 per share, the midpoint of the price range set forth on the cover pave of this prospectus, and not accounting for any shares purchased in this offering by certain of our existing shareholders (or their affiliates), we anticipate that same group will hold approximately 54.5% of our outstanding voting shares following this offering (assuming no exercise of the underwriters' option to purchase additional shares), without giving effect to any purchases that certain of these holders may make through our directed share program.
+Prior to this offering, our executive officers, directors, and 5% shareholders beneficially owned approximately % of our voting shares as of , 2020, and, assuming the sale by us of ADSs in this offering, based on the initial public offering price of \$ per share, and not accounting for any shares purchased in this offering by certain of our existing shareholders (or their affiliates), we anticipate that same group will hold approximately % of our outstanding voting shares following this offering (assuming no exercise of the underwriters' option to purchase additional shares), without giving effect to any purchases that certain of these holders may make through our directed share program.
 Therefore, even after this offering, these shareholders will have the ability to influence us through this ownership position.
 These shareholders may be able to determine all matters requiring shareholder approval.
 For example, these shareholders may be able to control elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets, or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for the ADSs that you may feel are in your best interest as one of our shareholders.